-The Advisor has contractually agreed through July 31, 2024 to waive its fees and/or reimburse fund expenses to the extent necessary to maintain the fund's total annual operating expenses (excluding certain expenses such as extraordinary expenses, taxes, brokerage, interest expense and acquired fund fees and expenses) at ratios no higher than 1.21%, 1.96%, 1.46%, 0.90%, 0.90% and 1.06% for Class A, Class C, Class R, Class R6, Institutional Class and Class S, respectively.
-The agreements may only be terminated with the consent of the fund's Board.
+The Advisor has contractually agreed through July 31, 2024 to waive its fees and/or reimburse certain operating expenses of Tax-Free Investment Class of the DWS Tax-Exempt Portfolio to the extent necessary to maintain the total annual operating expenses (excluding certain expenses such as extraordinary expenses, taxes, brokerage and interest expenses) at a ratio no higher than 0.72%.
+The agreement may only be terminated with the consent of the fund's Board.